 As if the expense and difficulty of making sense of the life insurance industry is not enough, the marketing messages behind it can be overwhelming and fear-inducing.
 The principle of behavioral psychology “explains all mental and physical activity in terms of response by glands and muscles to external factors (stimuli).”

 In other words: IF this, THEN that.
-Marketing messages related to life insurance are designed to hit you right where it hurts, hopefully causing you to pick up the phone and call your friendly local life insurance agent.
+Marketing messages related to life insurance are designed to hit you right where it hurts, hopefully causing you to pick up the phone and call your friendly local agent.
 Ideally, you sign up for the most comprehensive (and expensive) policy possible to guarantee that your loved ones will not suffer additional financial pain once you are gone.
 In my opinion, they are doing a pretty good job; researching life insurance advertisements for this article left me weepy mess.